bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0055-node-inspect-object/index.md

 ---
 title: How to log an object in Node.js
-description: 'Logging objects in Node.js'
+description: "Logging objects in Node.js"
 ---

 When you type `console.log()` into a JavaScript program that runs in the browser, that is going to create a nice entry in the Browser Console: